stackoverpwn/stackoverpwn/README.md

 # stackoverpwn

-A group of privage researchers tinkering with bits and bytes.
+A group of private researchers tinkering with bits and bytes.